Protecting Your Home While You Travel

 So try these tools to keep your possessions safely at home while you’re cruising the coast or enjoying the beaches of Maui.

-You probably already know not to let mail or newspapers stack up.
+You probably already know not to let mail — or newspapers if you still get one — stack up.
 Even dumb criminals notice that the mailbox hasn’t been emptied for days and that newspapers are scattered over the lawn.
 Ideally you can have a neighbor pick them up on a daily basis.
 If you don’t have a trusted neighbor, you should have delivery stopped while you’re away.

 The same thing is true for any packages.
 You’re smart enough not to buy items for delivery while you’re gone, but do you have anything that comes automatically on a regular basis?
 Make sure that you stop delivery or have them picked up.